matkoniecz/bicycle_map_of_Krakow_in_Maperitive/readme.txt

 );
 out meta;

 and press Querry (from http://wiki.openstreetmap.org/wiki/Overpass_API - "You can safely assume that you don't disturb other users when you do less than 10.000 queries per day or download less than 5 GB data per day.").
 Around 140MB file will be downloaded.
-To reduce size, it may be filtered with osmfilter, reducing filesize to about 21 MB and - what is really important, by removal unneded data it makes next steeps less laggy and it is easier to notice map features that may be useful.

-Osmfilter for Windows is part of repository, and filter.bat is responsible for filtering.
-It should be easy to make changes necessary run it on Linux.
+To improve speed of processing unneded data may be discarded (reducing 140MB file to 21MB).
 It is also possible to skip this step, but Maperitive will need be around six times slower.

+Osmfilter executable is part of a repository, and both downloading and filtering is done by download.sh script.

 Now file is ready for processing with Maperitive.
 Open this program, disable default backround (click on star in right bottom panel titled "Map sources") use File|Open map sources and import prepared file (smaller.osm).
 Than switch to ruleset that is main part of this repository, using following command: http://maperitive.net/docs/Commands/UseRuleset.html (this repository may reside in rules folder resulting in use-ruleset location=rules/biking.mrules as-alias=biking command)